 Because of the practice nature of this course, no incomplete will be given and students must attend all in-class meetings.
-If you miss any class, you will get an automatic F. Please see a note posted after the class SOCW 7397 Fall 2013 (Page 6 of 11)

-schedule for additional conditions.
+If you miss any class, you will get an automatic F. Please see a note posted after the class schedule for additional conditions.
 Late assignments will suffer a one-point deduction per day (including weekends and holidays, if any), unless prior approval has been obtained from the instructor.
-A point-system will be used to evaluate your performance.
+A point system will be used to evaluate your performance.
 All assignments are graded using a set of rubrics for that specific assignment.
 Assignment rubrics are posted on Blackboard under each assignment.
 If you encounter any technical difficulties with Blackboard, please find solutions by calling the UH Help Desk at 713-743-1411 and inform the instructor immediately by an email.